Rules In-Depth

 • Application.
 The application you were using.

-• Application Title.
-The title of the application you were using.
+• Application Name.
+The name of the application you were using.
 If you are using multiple applications with the same name (e.g. both testing and production versions), this is useful to match all of them with just one rule.
+Not to be mistaken with "Title", which refers to the current activity (usually the window title) rather than the application's name.

 • Device.
 The device this activity was recorded on.
 This is useful to restrict rules to apply on specific Macs only, or to create a filter that only shows the activities from one particular Mac.